Iren-15/Weather/README.md

 In this application you can search current weather forecast or weather forecast for 3 - 5 days with data every 6 hours by city name.
 # Tech stack
+- TypeScript
+- JavaScript
+- HTML/CSS
+- SASS

+Libraries used:

 - React
-- JavaScript
+- React Router
-- TypeScript
+- Classnames
-- Html/css
+- Formik
-- Sass
+- Yup